Slab Leaks & Mold

-- Excessively high pressure levels inside a buried water or sewer line
+- High pressure inside a buried water or sewer line

-- Excessively high pressure placed on the exterior of a buried water or sewer line
+- High pressure exerted on a buried water or sewer line

 What Is Mold?